Gel vs AGM Batteries

 Rolls Batteries

-The cycle life of the battery is dependent on the manufacturer and battery model.
-As an example: a Deka 8G Gel battery has a cycle life of approximately 1000 cycles to 50% Depth of Discharge (DOD), whereas their 8A AGM battery only has 500 cycles to 50% DOD.
-Compare this to the Concorde Sun Xtender AGM battery, which is rated to 1000 cycles to 50% DOD.
-Universal Power Group (UPG) Gel and AGM batteries are both rated for 500 cycles to 50% DOD.
-In backup power Uninterruptible Power Supply (UPS) applications this is an inconsequential difference, as the battery is almost always floating at a full state of charge and may only cycle a few times a year.
-However, in solar power system applications, batteries are cycled to some depth of discharge daily, so a higher battery cycle life rating is beneficial.
+Battery cycle life depends on the manufacturer and model.
+For example, a Deka 8G Gel battery lasts about 1000 cycles to 50% Depth of Discharge (DOD), while their 8A AGM battery lasts only 500 cycles to 50% DOD.
+The Concorde Sun Xtender AGM battery lasts 1000 cycles to 50% DOD.
+Universal Power Group (UPG) Gel and AGM batteries are rated for 500 cycles to 50% DOD.
+In Uninterruptible Power Supply (UPS) applications, this difference is negligible because the battery usually stays fully charged and cycles only a few times a year.
+However, in solar power systems, where batteries cycle to some depth of discharge daily, a higher cycle life rating is beneficial.

 Cycle Life